SAEmanuel/Green_Spaces_Management_ISEP/docs/sprintA/global-artifacts/02.analysis/analysis.md

 **Roles of People or Organizations**

-* GSU : a person who uses the green spaces managed by the organization and who can through the Portal, make comments or report faults in parks and gardens on the Portal.
-* GSM : the person responsible for managing the green spaces in charge of the organization.
-* VFM : a person who manages the fleet park, the machines, equipment and vehicles, ensuring their good condition and assigning them to the tasks to be carried out.
-* HRM :  a person who manages human resources and defines teams based on the needs of ongoing projects and the skills of the employees.
-* Collaborator : a person who is an employee of the organization and carries out design, construction and/or maintenance tasks for green areas, depending on their skills.
+* GSM manages multiple GreenSpace.

+* GSU uses multiple GreenSpace.

+* VFM registers multiple Vehicle.
+* VFM selects multiple VehicleForCheckUp.
+* VFM registers multiple CheckUp.

+* HRM registers multiple Skill.
+* HRM registers multiple Job.
+* HRM registers multiple Collaborator.
+* HRM generates multiple Team.

+* Collaborator has multiple Job

 ---

 **Places**

-* Garden
+* GreenSpace contains Garden.
-* Medium-sized park
+* GreenSpace contains Medium-sized park.
-* Larged-sizes park
+* GreenSpace contains Large-sized park.

 ---

 **Noteworthy Events**

-* MusgoSublime, which is used by GSU and managed by GSM, manages green spaces.
-This system has collaborator who have a job and skills assigned to them which are registered by HRM.
+* MusgoSublime manages green spaces, which are used by GSU and managed by GSM.
+This system has collaborators who have a job and skills assigned to them which are registered by HRM.
   HRM also generates teams composed by collaborators.
 These teams have an agenda to follow defined by tasks.
 They also use vehicles (registered by VFM) who can transport equipment and machines.
   These vehicles need a periodical check-up (defined by VFM), the system informs the VFM of what vehicles need check-up, he may select the ones he wants and registers the overhauling.